zhuminghui17/starter-academic/content/authors/admin/_index.md

 Aiming to promote {{< icon name="r-project" pack="fab" >}}  and data analysis skills in university, I also served as Undergraduate Teaching Assistant for [*Big Data Analysis Foundation*](#teaching) in Spring 2021, a pilot course under [Residental College Academic Tutorials (RCAT) Programmes](https://rc.um.edu.mo/rc-academic-matters/rcat-programmes/) at University of Macau.

 I am also looking for RA positions in Summer 2022!
-Please feel free to reach me at minghui.zhu@connect.um.edu.mo.
+Please feel free to reach me at minghui.zhu@duke.edu.